Is Sleeping in Your Car Legal in Louisiana? (2026)

 Quick Answer

 Sleeping in your car is not explicitly illegal under Louisiana state law, but many cities and municipalities have local ordinances prohibiting overnight parking or vehicle habitation.
-No significant statewide legislative changes have been made in recent years.
+In 2026, New Orleans began strictly enforcing its sidewalk and public way sleeping ban.

 What the Law Says